Assassination of Jovenel Moïse: Planning

 According to an investigation carried out by The Wall Street Journal, CTU hired a Colombian veteran named Duberney Capador to recruit other former soldiers, which he accomplished through WhatsApp, promising them a monthly salary of $3,000 to protect Haiti's elite politicians.
-Capador claimed that CTU had the support of the United States State Department, while they would take part in urban combat and live in "threadbare accommodations".
+Capador claimed that CTU had the support of the U.S State Department, while they would take part in urban combat and live in "threadbare accommodations".
 However, there was no mention of a plan to kill or overthrow Moïse.
 Per the American investigation, former Colombian army officer Germán Alejandro Rivera Garcia who led the Colombian mercenaries began meeting with the co-conspirators in February 2021 for the planning of the operation and one of the persons at the meetings was Arcangel Pretel Ortiz, a former Colombian-American informant for the Federal Bureau of Investigation and an employee of CTU who assisted in hiring some of the Colombian mercenaries and told Rivera to follow the directions of another conspirator.

-CTU used its company credit card to buy 19 plane tickets for the suspected assailants, for flights from Colombia's capital Bogotá to the Dominican Republic's capital Santo Domingo.
-According to Valencia, two of the Colombian suspects flew to the Dominican Republic's capital Santo Domingo from Colombia's capital Bogotá, via Panama, on 6 May 2021.
-They arrived in Port-au-Prince, Haiti, on 10 May by taking another flight.
-A further 11 Colombian suspects took a flight to the resort town of Punta Cana, in the Dominican Republic, from Bogotá, on 4 June 2021.
+CTU used its company credit card to buy 19 plane tickets for the suspected assailants, for flights from Bogotá to Santo Domingo.
+According to Valencia, two of the Colombian suspects flew to Santo Domingo from Bogotá via Panama on 6 May 2021.
+They arrived in Port-au-Prince on 10 May by taking another flight.
+A further 11 Colombian suspects took a flight to the resort town of Punta Cana from Bogotá on 4 June.
 They crossed into Haiti on 7 June through the Carrizal border crossing.

-The mercenaries were later told they would be guarding Moïse himself.
-On 22 June, the men met with Antonio Intragio, the owner of CTU, and were told that they would help lift Haiti out of poverty by increasing security in the country, which would attract investors.
+The mercenaries were later told they would be guarding Moïse.
+On 22 June the men met with Antonio Intriago, the owner of CTU, and were told that they would help lift Haiti out of poverty by increasing security in the country, which would attract investors.
 A judge who interviewed the two Haitian-American suspects, one of whom said he had been in Haiti for one month prior to the attack and the other of whom said he had been in Haiti for six months, said that the plot had been planned intensively for a month at a high-end hotel in Pétion-Ville.